 Here are four reasons why trust in employees is essential to your company’s success.

-In order for such collaboration to be successful, employee spotlight and trust must be established on multiple levels.
+In order for such collaboration to be successful, employee spotlight and employee trust must be established on multiple levels.
 Team members must first have faith in their coworkers’ ability to complete their share of the work to a high standard.
 They must also have faith in their coworkers’ ability to meet agreed-upon deadlines.
 Collaborative efforts fail when one person ends up doing everything.
 Because they can’t rely on the other members of the group to carry their share of the load.

 Employees need to have faith that their contributions will be recognized when they work on a team.
 Praising your ideas is a great motivator, but having them stolen is demoralizing and infuriating at the same time.
 Teams with a high degree of mutual trust are more likely to give credit where credit is due.
 That helps to keep collaboration moving along smoothly.